nlnwa/warchaeology/docs/content/cmd/warc_validate.md

 ### Options inherited from parent commands

 ```
       --config string           config file.
 If not set, /etc/warc/, $HOME/.warc/ and current working dir will be searched for file config.yaml
       --log-console strings     the kind of log output to write to console.
 Valid values: info, error, summary, progress (default [progress,summary])
       --log-file strings        the kind of log output to write to file.
 Valid values: info, error, summary (default [info,error,summary])
   -L, --log-file-name string    a file to write log output.
 Empty for no log file
+      --max-buffer-mem string   the maximum bytes of memory allowed for each buffer before overflowing to disk (default "1MB")
       --tmpdir string           directory to use for temporary files (default "/tmp")
 ```

 ### SEE ALSO